-If you installed the Japanese component of FM/IMS, (or you provided other locally translated messages and panels), you can change the default national language, for FM/IMS batch functions.
+If you installed the Japanese or the Korean components of FM/IMS, (or you provided other locally translated messages and panels), you can change the default national language, for FM/IMS batch functions.
 The language used by FM/IMS under ISPF depends on the language setting for your ISPF session.
 To change the language for FM/IMS batch functions, set the LANGUAGE parameter on the FMN0POPI macro statement, to your language.
-See LANGUAGE on page 401 for more information about the LANGUAGE parameter.
+See LANGUAGE on page 422 for more information about the LANGUAGE parameter.

-For other customization you can do for FM/IMS for national languages, refer to Customizing FM/IMS for national languages on page 301.
+For other customization you can do for FM/IMS for national languages, refer to Customizing FM/IMS for national languages on page 321.